 In this article, we’ll discuss how to contact Warren Buffett!
-Believe it or not, even if you don’t have any credentials or experience, it’s possible to reach him.
+Believe it or not, it’s possible to reach him even if you don’t have any credentials or experience.

-The business magnate has long offered his advice and expertise to traders and investors around the world.
+The business magnate has long offered his advice and expertise to traders and investors worldwide.
 Mr. Buffett thinks of it as a way to give back.
 After all, he was in your shoes before.

 Who Is Warren Buffett?